syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 Sets the search filter type.
-There are several filter types are available such as "startswith", "contains", "endswith", "lessthan", "lessthanorequal", "greaterthan", "greaterthanorequal", "equal", "notequal".
+There are several filter types are available such as "startswith", "contains", "endswith".
 See <a href="global.html#filterType">filterType</a>